MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/getting-started/fundamental/Learning-PowerShell-Names.md

 Most commands are built to manage elements of the operating system or applications, such as services or processes.
 The commands have names that may or may not fit into a family.
-For example, on Windows systems, you can use the `net start` and `net stop` commands to start and stop a service. **SC.EXE** is another service control tool for Windows.
-That name does not fit into the naming pattern for the `net` service commands.
-For process management, Windows has the `tasklist` command to list processes and the `taskkill` command to kill processes.
+For example, on Windows systems, you can use the `net start` and `net stop` commands to start and stop a service. **Sc.exe** is another service control tool for Windows.
+That name does not fit into the naming pattern for the **net.exe** service commands.
+For process management, Windows has the **tasklist.exe** command to list processes and the **taskkill.exe** command to kill processes.

 Also, these commands have irregular parameter specifications.
 You can't use the `net start` command to start a service on a remote computer.
-The `sc` command can start a service on a remote computer.
+The **sc.exe** command can start a service on a remote computer.
 But to specify the remote computer, you must prefix its name with a double backslash.
-To start the spooler service on a remote computer named DC01, you type `sc \\DC01 start spooler`.
+To start the spooler service on a remote computer named DC01, you type `sc.exe \\DC01 start spooler`.
 To list tasks running on DC01, you use the **/S** parameter and the computer name without backslashes.
 For example, `tasklist /S DC01`.

+> [!NOTE]
+> Prior to PowerShell v6, `sc` was an alias for the `Set-Content` cmdlet.
+To run the **sc.exe**
+> command, you must include the file extension.

 Services and processes are examples of manageable elements on a computer that have well-defined life cycles.
 You may start or stop services and processes, or get a list of all currently